Kaizouku14/Aurafy/README.md

 ## 📖 Overview

-Aurafy is a full-stack web application that combines **AI-powered mood detection**,
-**Spotify playlist generation**, and **study productivity tools** into one cohesive experience.
+Aurafy is a full-stack web application that combines **AI-powered mood detection**, **Spotify playlist generation**, and **study productivity tools** into one cohesive experience.

-Users describe how they’re feeling in natural language, the AI infers their mood, generates a matching playlist, and helps them stay productive using focus and study tools — all in one app.
+Users describe how they're feeling in natural language, the AI infers their mood, generates a matching song list, and helps them stay productive using focus and study tools — all in one app.

 ---